jonyen/fairshare-admiral/KNOWN_ISSUES.md

 * Vite needs to be preinstalled

 Accessibility issues
-  - No visible indicators for tabbing onto links
   - Arrow displayed when showing shareholder name; potential accessibility issue (minor)
+  - ARIA labels for images

 Bugs & Other Issues
 * Select menu is transparent, makes it hard to see (major)